Korean, Edit

 ○ Function

-○ Lymph nodes : Along the main lymphatic vessels of birds and mammals, various immune cell locations, swelling upon infection
+○ Lymph nodes: Exist along the main lymphatic vessels of birds and mammals.
+Various immune cells are located.
+Swelling upon infection.

 ○ Backflow prevention mechanism